Pavlouskova/domaci_ukoly/westworld.md

 # Westworld Episodes

-## 01 The Maze
+## Season 1 The Maze
-* 01 The Original
+1. The Original
-* 02 Chestnut
+1. Chestnut
-* 03 The Stray
+1. The Stray
-* 04 Dissonance Theory
+1. Dissonance Theory
-* 05 Contrapasso
+1. Contrapasso
-* 06 The Adversary
+1. The Adversary
-* 07 Trompe L'Oeil
+1. Trompe L'Oeil
-* 08 Trace Decay
+1. Trace Decay
-* 09 The Well-Tempered Clavier
+1. The Well-Tempered Clavier
-* 10 The Bicameral Mind
+1. The Bicameral Mind

-## 02 The Door
+## Season 2 The Door
-* 01 Journey into Night
+1. Journey into Night
-* 02 Reunion
+1. Reunion
-* 03 Virtù e Fortuna
+1. Virtù e Fortuna
-* 04 The Riddle of the Sphinx
+1. The Riddle of the Sphinx
-* 05 Akane no Mai
+1. Akane no Mai
-* 06 Phase Space
+1. Phase Space
-* 07 Les Ecorches
+1. Les Ecorches
-* 08 Kiksuya
+1. Kiksuya
-* 09 Vanishing Point
+1. Vanishing Point
-* 10 The Passenger
+1. The Passenger